gracelang/language/spec.md

 All objects implement a number of _default methods_ by inheriting from the `graceObject` trait.
 Programmers can of course
-override some of these implementations, or write those methods _ab initio_.
+override some of these implementations, or write alternative implementations of these methods _ab initio_.
-The [type Object](#type-object) defines a type containing all the default methods:
+The [type Object](#type-object) defines a type containing all the public default methods:

 +------------------------------------+------------------------------------------------------+